Parliamentary.ai

 Overview

-This bill mandates the inclusion of both parents' names and occupations (if known) on marriage and civil partnership certificates in England and Wales.
-The aim is to ensure the equal recording of maternal information alongside paternal information.
+This bill mandates the inclusion of both parents' names and occupations on marriage and civil partnership certificates in England and Wales.
+The aim is to ensure that mothers' details are consistently recorded alongside fathers', promoting equal recognition of both parents' roles.

 Description